 The Woolly Bear Caterpillar and NJ Winter Weather

-I've seen a lots of these fuzzy guys making like chickens...crossing the road, lately.
+Come to think of it, I am starting to see lots of these fuzzy guys making like chickens...crossing the road.

 The true woolly bear caterpillar is the larval form of the Pyrrharctia isabella, the Isabella Tiger Moth.

-Woolly bears, like other caterpillars, hatch from eggs laid by by a female moth, in warm weather.
+Woolly bears, like other caterpillars, hatch from eggs laid by a female moth, in warm weather.

 The fully-grown woolly bear then searches for a warm winter home, like under tree bark, or between rocks or logs.

-This is why they are seen crossing roads or sidewalks this time of year!
+This is why they are seen crossing New Jersey roads or sidewalks this time of year.

 In the spring, they spin cocoons, and transform inside the cocoon, into a moth.
 And, the cycle begins again.